 - Large utensils like spatulas and cooking ladles should be placed flat on the top rack.

-Tips for Getting the Best Results From Your Dishwasher
+Tips for Getting the Best Results From a Dishwasher

 - For the cleanest dishes, clean your dishwasher regularly.

-- Use the correct amount of dishtwasher detergent.
-If your water contains lots of minerals (hard water), you should use more detergent for every load no matter how soiled the dishes.
+- Use the correct amount of dishwasher detergent and choose a detergent like Cascade Platinum + Oxi that provides the necessary ingredients for a deep clean..
+If your water contains lots of minerals (hard water), you should use more detergent for every load or use a booster like Lemi Shine no matter how soiled the dishes.

 - Be sure that your detergent is fresh and not clumping.
 Give liquids a good shake before using and break up any lumps in powdered formulas.

-- There are some items that should never be placed in the dishwasher.
+- Some items should never be placed in the dishwasher like cast iron and ceramic-coated cookware.
 They will be damaged and many cannot be restored.